Pennsylvania Transportation Institute

 The Pennsylvania Transportation Institute (PTI), officially known as the Thomas D. Larson Pennsylvania Transportation Institute or Larson Transportation Institute (LTI), was founded in 1968 in Pennsylvania, United States.
 It is a research unit of Penn State University's College of Engineering located in a research complex on Penn State's University Park Campus.
-The institute was renamed in January 2008 in recognition of Thomas D. Larson, its first director and major benefactor.
+The institute was renamed in January 2008 for Thomas D. Larson, its first director and major benefactor.

 History

 The predecessor of the PTI was the Transportation Studies Committee, formed at Penn State in 1966 to recognize a need to facilitate interdisciplinary studies and collaboration on transportation and infrastructure; the six members of the Committee included three professors who would go on to found the Pennsylvania Transportation and Traffic Safety Center on February 23, 1968: Tom Larson, civil engineering; Wolfgang Meyer, mechanical engineering; and Bob Pashek, business logistics.
 Professor Larson, serving as the PTTSC's first director, stated a vision for the organization in the April 1969 Status Report: "A major goal for the future and within the basic objectives of the Center is the evolution of an organization and method of operation compatible with the academic goals of this University and still comparable in terms of efficiency and creativeness with commercial research groups.
-Among other things, this requires that the Center be, in fact, a Center rather than simply an office for the administration of contracts.
+This requires that the Center be, in fact, a Center rather than simply an office for the administration of contracts.
 The philosophy of the University and the inclination of the staff appear to support this kind of development."

 Early projects at PTTSC included the Pavement Durability Research Facility (construction started 1971) and a prestressed concrete bridge, which was built and tested to failure between 1971 and 1974.
 In 1974, the center was renamed to the Pennsylvania Transportation Institute.
 PTI entered a partnership with PennDOT in 1983 to form the Local Technical Assistance Program.
 The Mid-Atlantic Universities Transportation Center (MAUTC) was established in 1987, followed by the Altoona Bus Research and Testing Center (BRTC) in 1989.
 BRTC tests all transit buses before their commercial availability.
 MAUTC and PennDOT entered a partnership in 1993, which led to the establishment of the Northeast Superpave Center in 1995, which has since been renamed the Northeast Center of Excellence for Pavement Technology (NECEPT).

 The Graduate Automotive Technology Education (GATE) Center was established in 1999 to focus on alternative energy storage systems, including the Air Products Hydrogen Fueling Station (installed in 2005).
 In addition, the Penn State College of Engineering acquired space for what is now the Civil Infrastructure Testing and Evaluation Laboratory (CITEL) in 2003.
 In 2008, the PTI was renamed to the Larson Transportation Institute by the Penn State Board of Trustees, recognizing Larson's contributions.